19hours/sg-statutes/Acts/Police Force Act.md

 65A\.—(1) The Minister may, in writing, appoint any of the following individuals to be forensic specialists:

-(a) a Division I, II or III public officer who is not a police officer but is employed in the offices of the Police Force or a law enforcement agency;
+(a) a public officer (except an operations support officer at grade III, IV or V or other public officer at equivalent grade) who is not a police officer but is employed in the offices of the Police Force or a law enforcement agency;

+[Act 5 of 2018 wef 01/04/2018]

 (b) an individual (who is not a public officer) with suitable qualifications or experience to properly exercise the powers of a forensic specialist.